TaitoUnited/full-stack-template/README.md

 2. Map secret to an environment variable in `scripts/helm.yaml`
 3. Run `taito rotate:ENV [SECRET]` to generate a secret value for an environment.
 Run the command for each environment.

-### Upgrading to the latest version of the project template
+## Upgrading to the latest version of the project template

 Run `taito template upgrade`.
-The command copies the latest versions of reusable Helm charts and CI/CD scripts to your project folder, and also this README.md file.
+The command copies the latest versions of reusable Helm charts, terraform templates and CI/CD scripts to your project folder, and also this README.md file.
 You should not make project specific modifications to them as they are designed to be reusable and easily configurable for various needs.
 Improve the originals instead, and then upgrade.